 Many thanks for your interest in writing for Beat’s website and our social media channels.

 We are very grateful for your help, as we find that personal stories can be of great benefit to others in their recovery journey from eating disorders, helping to remove the stigma and loneliness that frequently accompany them.

 Through the Beat blog, we try to promote a positive message of recovery to help inspire readers.
-We ask that the content you send us is original at the time we post it, although we don’t own your content and are more than happy for you to publish it elsewhere after we post it.
+We ask that the content you send us has not been published elsewhere.

 We want our blog to cover as wide a range of experiences as possible.
 At the moment we’re really keen to receive blog posts covering: